The library catalog's default search setting is set to keyword.

 Begin by identifying the key words in the question or the subject you wish to find materials for.
 Here is an example:

-I am looking for books relating to multiculturalism and government policy in Canada
+I am looking for books relating to social justice movements in Latin America.

 Begin by identifying important words in the question.

 Go to the library catalog to perform the keyword search.
 Remember to think about different terms (synonyms) which may prove to be more effective during the search process.
-Government policy, for instance may be changed to, or searched in conjunction with related keywords such as law and legislation or legal status.
+Social justice, for instance may be changed to, or searched in conjunction with related keywords such as social movements.

-Narrow the number of results retrieved by adding a name of a province or region into the mix, particularly if your research is focused on a specific geographical region.
+Narrow the number of results retrieved by adding a name of a country or region into the mix, particularly if your research is focused on a specific geographical region.

 If you know the call number of the book you are looking for, you can use it to find similar materials.
 Searching this way allows you to go directly to a book's bibliographic record, while gaining the ability to search the shelves virtually from the comfort of your own desk or home.